-Each plant either loves loads of water and thrives, or needs a lot of drainage.
-Some plants grow better in direct sun whereas others will need a bit of shade.
+Each plant either loves loads of water and thrives, or needs a lot of drainages.
+Some plants grow better in the direct sun whereas others will need a bit of shade.

-Learning about what your plants need and mapping out these spots in your garden will ensure that there is adequate needs for your plants.
+Learning about what your plants need and mapping out these spots in your garden will ensure that there are adequate needs for your plants.

 Ask for help

 Of course, asking for help is one of the most vital things for anyone learning about gardening.